-- Values: Ecology and conservation biology suffer from racial, cultural, ableist, gender, socioeconomic, and other biases that harm people, impede scientific progress, stagnate debates, and make for a less vibrant and inclusive workplace.
-We believe it is our imperative to work towards breaking down the many barriers that have prevented members from historically excluded communities to build their careers in science.
-We also believe that, because diversity brings unique viewpoints and approaches, diversifying ecology is critical to mainstreaming conservation, generating novel approaches, and translating research from science to practice.
+- Values: We believe it is our imperative to work towards breaking down the many barriers that have prevented members from historically excluded communities to build their careers in science.
+We also believe that, because different people from different backgrounds bring unique viewpoints and approaches, fostering an environment that is open and welcoming to all is critical to mainstreaming conservation, generating novel approaches, and translating research from science to practice.
 As such, we regularly engage in the following:

 - Self-education.
-Each of us must confront our implicit biases and grapple with the myriad ways historically excluded people are systematically disadvantaged in science.
-Ample opportunities for self-education exist on campus and include, but are not limited to, (1) attending diversity, equity, and inclusion workshops and trainings inside and outside the university, (2) organizing and/or participating in anti-racist reading groups, and (3) dedicating lab meeting space to DEIJ (e., diversity, equity, inclusion, and justice) topics and discussions.
+Each of us must confront our implicit biases and grapple with the myriad ways people have been systematically disadvantaged in science.
+Ample opportunities for self-education exist on campus and include, but are not limited to, (1) attending workshops and trainings inside and outside the university, (2) organizing and/or participating in reading groups, and (3) dedicating lab meeting space to relevant topics and discussions.

 - Holistic admissions.
 Implicit biases, flawed admissions metrics, and strong societal pressures have created barriers for many to build their careers in the sciences.
 We practice holistic admissions approaches when recruiting new lab members, from undergraduate interns to postdoctoral scholars.
-We encourage lab members to use inclusive language in our job ads, encourage people from historically excluded communities to apply, select candidates based on standardized rubrics and interview prompts, and discuss issues surrounding DEIJ and work-life balance with prospective candidates.
+We encourage lab members to use inclusive language in our job ads, encourage people from all background to apply, and select candidates based on standardized rubrics and interview prompts.

 - Building an inclusive environment.
 We want our community to be inclusive and welcoming, with differences among us explicitly recognized and celebrated.
 We thus strive to create a community where all feel comfortable speaking and commit to receiving constructive feedback on our words and actions.
-We hope that any disputes that arise could be settled internally; however, we also provide resources for addressing conflicts at the end of this document.
+Indeed, as members of this lab, we all commit to being teachable, willing to gracefully receive feedback on our words and actions.
+We also commit to making an effort to understand different perspectives and lived experiences so that we can create a better environment for all of us.
+While we hope that any disputes that arise could be settled internally, we also provide resources for addressing conflicts at the end of this document.

 - Work-life balance.
 Keeping ourselves happy, motivated, and enthusiastic is a top priority, both to make sure that we continue enjoying our jobs and to maintain productivity.
 This means prioritizing work life-balance in the following ways.

 - Personal wellness.
 We recognize that lab members may face a variety of mental and physical health issues before, during, and after their time in the lab (anxiety, imposter syndrome, disabilities, etc.).
-We value our health and thus encourage lab members to take the space/time they need to address these challenges.
-Danny is available to discuss how such challenges may affect lab members’ work and/or point lab members towards available university support/resources.
+Danny is available to discuss how such challenges may affect lab members’ work and/or point lab members towards available university support/resources (which could include anything up to and including short-term leaves, if needed).

 - Building a strong community: One of the greatest assets of UC Davis is its collaborative community.
 There is so much we can learn from each other as well as from the hundreds of other scientists working on similar topics across the campus.
 We believe participating in and/or organizing lab, department, and/or university events can enrich our experiences and make our time at UC Davis so much more fun!
 Lab members are thus expected to…